SlaymiEz/SkyblockMod/README.md

     - on
     - off
   - width
-    - (insert said width here)
+    - (insert said ESP width here)
   - bl
     - add (blacklist chests so that they don't count as nearby chests and the
       ESP doesn't render around it)
     - clear (clears the blacklisted chests list)
+  - radius
+    - (insert the wanted radius for chests detection)
+  - auto
+    - set
+      - on
+      - off
     - slots
       - pick
         - (insert hotbar value of your pick)
       - drill
         - (insert hotbar value of your drill)